Yow 2023 Surf/Skate Preview

 What are you doing with materials and tech next season?

 As mentioned previously, we are adding new durometer options to the Ura wheels range.
-In addition to that, we are proud to present a new skate truck – the Legasee – created to replicate the replicate a similar feeling as our surfskate sytem in our new cruisers range.
-We are adding a “new” wheel shape – the Lurra (old Cinetic Nebula) – created to complete the cruisers series.
+In addition to that, we are proud to present a new skate truck – the Legasee – created to replicate a similar feeling as our surfskate sytem in a new range of product.
+We are adding a “new” wheel shape – the Lurra (old Cinetic Nebula) – created to complete such range.

 What are your main price points for next season?